Celebrate Black History 2015! Take a look at this year's calendar of events. www.umassd.edu/blackhistorymonth/

 History of the Frederick Douglass Unity House

 The Frederick Douglass Unity House was established in 1995 as a part of the UMass Dartmouth's efforts to acknowledge the unique circumstances of its increasingly diverse student body.
-The Unity House provides a supportive environment for the academic cultural, recreational, and social pursuits of UMD students of color.
-It is a co-curricular center where activities and initiatives are designed that challenge, foster and enrich the cultural life of the UMD community.
-Through our Surface, Significant, and Signiture programming, we seek to educate, enlighten and expose our diverse student, staff, faculty, and community members to the world of diversity.
+The Unity House provides a supportive environment for the academic, cultural, recreational, and social pursuits of UMass Dartmouth students of color.
+It is a co-curricular center where activities and initiatives are designed that challenge, foster, and enrich the cultural life of the UMass Dartmouth community.
+Through surface, significant, and signature programming, we seek to educate, enlighten, and expose our diverse student, staff, faculty, and community members to the world of diversity.

 Frederick Douglass Unity House Vision, Mission and Core Values

 Working in partnership with our campus and community, the Frederick Douglass Unity House empowers and transforms the student experience, with particular emphasis on ALANA students, to impact lifelong learning.